 This old wreck is slowly being consumed by the sea and the sand so the advice is that if you want to get over to the island better do it now and start planning.

-Another interesting fact is that even to this day there has been many yahts that have had a fateful demise around the island.
+Another interesting fact is that even to this day there have been many yachts that have had a fateful demise around the island.

 One ran aground at Waddy Point and another struck a Humpback whale and sank close to Platypus Bay.

-Moral of the story, waters surrounding Fraser Island are treacherous.
+The moral of the story, the waters surrounding Fraser Island are treacherous.

 If you are interested in shipwrecks take a trip to Fraser Island, it is an amazing history lesson.